cwx-worst-one/EAT/README.md

 ## Feature Extraction
-We provide the script for extracting audio features from the last layer of EAT encoder.
-The features are stored in `.npy` format and the sample rate of the extracted features is ~50Hz.
-EAT could provide frame-level features and utterance-level features (denoted by the CLS token).
+We provide a simple script to extract audio features from the last layer of the EAT encoder.
+You can run feature extraction using either a **Fairseq checkpoint** or a **Hugging Face model**.

-To extract latent representations from audio clips, you could use our pre-trained [checkpoint](https://drive.google.com/file/d/19hfzLgHCkyqTOYmHt8dqVa9nm-weBq4f/view?usp=sharing), fine-tuned [checkpoint](https://drive.google.com/file/d/1aCYiQmoZv_Gh1FxnR-CCWpNAp6DIJzn6/view?usp=sharing) or your owns, then please run the script `feature_extract.sh` by:
+To get started, simply run:
 ```bash
 bash EAT/scripts/feature_extract.sh
 ```

+For more detailed instructions, see the [feature extraction guide](./feature_extract/readme.md).

 ## Data Preparation
 The main dataset in our experiment is [AudioSet](https://research.google.com/audioset/).
-Regrettably, we are unable to release the data due to copyright restrictions.
-Data manifest is available at [here](https://drive.google.com/file/d/1LH2C0q3d4zndoR3-oGkVdYYqDCIdxIsm/view?usp=drive_link).
+Regrettably, we are unable to distribute the original audio files due to copyright restrictions.

+However, you can access our **data manifest** [here](https://drive.google.com/file/d/1LH2C0q3d4zndoR3-oGkVdYYqDCIdxIsm/view?usp=drive_link), which provides metadata and paths necessary for processing.
 We follow the file format in [wav2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/wav2vec) and [data2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/data2vec), where `.tsv` format file is for index while `.lbl` and `.csv` format files are specific for classification task.
-You could modify the files for your own database.
+You are free to modify the files to suit your own datasets or experimental needs.

 ## Pre-Training
 Our codes are adapted from [Audio-MAE](https://github.com/facebookresearch/AudioMAE) and [data2vec](https://github.com/facebookresearch/fairseq/tree/main/examples/data2vec).
 We employ `pretraining_AS2M.yaml` as our default pre-training config.
 To pre-train the EAT model on Audioset, you could run the script `pretraining_AS2M.sh` by: